 Temperature and Humidity Control

-You can create a fantastic environment for your plant, but it still won’t work if the temperature is not in the right range.
-For their part, cannabis plants require temperatures similar to those of humans, therefore, exposing them to temperatures that are too high or too low should be avoided.
+Cannabis plants require temperatures similar to those of humans, therefore, exposing them to temperatures that are too high or too low should be avoided.
 In relation to the environment, it cannot be too humid or too dry, just a balance similar to what people need.

 Ideal Temperature Range

 There are different temperatures for cannabis plants depending on the moment they are in.
-For this reason, you must imitate the temperatures in the growing location as they occur in the natural environment.
+For this reason, you must imitate the temperatures in the growing location as they would occur in the natural environment.

-Now, an acceptable temperature range for weed plants is between 20°C and 28°C or between 68°F and 82°F when the lights in the grow room are on.
+An acceptable temperature range for weed plants is between 20°C and 28°C or between 68°F and 82°F when the lights in the grow room are on.
 When it comes to nighttime temperatures, cannabis plants prefer slightly cooler temperatures.
 Below we share the relevant information about the temperatures for each phase of plant cultivation.

-Warmer temperatures are perfect for weed seedlings and should range between 20°C and 28°C or 68°F and 82°F. Additionally, breeders must ensure that the humidity is not low.
+Warmer temperatures are perfect for weed seedlings and should range between 20°C and 28°C or 68°F and 82°F. Additionally, breeders must ensure that the humidity is not too low.

 The specimens can be seedlings or young plants, and they will be in a vegetative state.
 This point is of real importance in non-autoflowering plants, since their light/dark cycle is usually established at 18 hours of light and 6 hours of darkness.

-As we already noted, cannabis plants grow optimally in slightly warmer temperatures, ideally between 20 °C and 28 °C (68 °F to 82 °F) during the phase described above.
+As we already noted, cannabis plants grow optimally in slightly warmer temperatures, ideally between 20°C and 28°C (68°F to 82°F) during the phase described above.

 Managing Humidity Levels